Haldir65/Haldir65.github.io/source/_posts/2018-11-04-how-to-write-shell-scripts.md

 if [ "$(ls -A /usr/bin)" ]; then
         echo "this directory  is not empty " else
-        echo "this directory is mepty" fi
+        echo "this directory is empty" fi

 ```